 What are the benefits?

-Ongoing or intensive Speech therapy sessions can be very beneficial for people living with complex disabilities or communication difficulties.
+Ongoing or intensive speech therapy sessions can be very beneficial for people living with complex disabilities or communication difficulties.
 These sessions offer a structured and supportive environment for individuals to develop and improve their communication skills, which in turn can help to enhance their overall quality of life.

-- Children to learn to communicate more effectively by supporting them in asking for wants and needs independently, supporting them with using functional words and or phrases/sentences verbally or implementing a suitable Augmentative and Alternative Communication (AAC) system to supplement their expressive language,
+- Children to learn to communicate more effectively by supporting them in asking for wants and needs independently, supporting them with using functional words and phrases/sentences verbally or implementing a suitable Augmentative and Alternative Communication (AAC) system to supplement their expressive language

 Why choose us?